 While agriculture recruitment firms and standalone agriculture recruiters can be key players when it comes to staffing your farm with quality candidates, you have a role to play in the procurement process as well!
-As the employer, you can make your posting and location far more attractive to high-quality candidates that are ready to join your team.
+As the employer, you can make your posting and company far more attractive to high-quality candidates that are ready to join your team.

 Below, we examine some of the top reasons your farm or agribusiness may not be attracting high-performers and provide helpful advice to secure all-star candidates for your next open position.